 What is a hearing aid?

 It’s all in the name, hearing aid – your “ear assistant.”
-A hearing aid is a reasonably small electronic device that is designed and specially programmed to cater to different degrees of hearing loss.
-It has a microphone that picks up sound, an internal component, the amplifier, that modifies the sound, and a speaker that sends the signal to the ear.
-The hearing aid battery plays a vital role as it helps power-up the whole process.
-(Read “Five Tips to Take Care of Your Lexie Hearing Aids” to find out more about batteries).
+A hearing aid is a small electronic device designed and programmed to assist with different degrees of hearing loss.
+It has a microphone that picks up sound, an amplifier that modifies the sound, and a speaker that sends the modified signal to the ear.
+The hearing aid battery plays a vital role as it helps power up the whole process.
 The general parts of a complete hearing aid include:

 - Battery door (battery-operated hearing aids only) – which opens and closes to allow for battery charging, or in most modern hearing aids, allows for the hearing aid to be switched on and off.

 What are the different hearing aid types?

-There is a wide range of styles from practically invisible to filling the entire part of the outside of your ear.
-There are three main hearing aid styles:
+There is a wide range of hearing aid types, from practically invisible to filling the entire part of the outside of your ear.
+There are three main hearing aid types:

-- Behind-The-Ear (BTE): Suitable for people of all ages and degrees of hearing loss, this kind of hearing aid fits comfortably behind the ear.
-They are attached to a custom earpiece molded according to your unique ear shape and size or a slim tube and a dome that comes in a variety of lengths and sizes.
+- Behind-The-Ear (BTE): Suitable for people of all ages and all degrees of hearing loss.
+The body of the hearing aid fits comfortably behind the ear.
+They are either attached to a custom earpiece molded according to your unique ear shape and size.
+The device is attached to a slim tube with a dome, available in a variety of lengths and sizes.
 The size of this BTE-style device varies depending on the degree of loss.

 - In-The-Ear (ITE): These are custom-made to fit completely in the outer ear and initial part of the ear canal.
 They are more suitable for certain degrees of hearing loss.

 What is the technology behind hearing aids?

-The latest hearing aids make use of wireless technology and telecoils.
-The function of telecoils is to pick up magnetic signals and process them as sound into your hearing aid.
-If you have two hearing aids on each ear, wireless technology helps them communicate with one another so that they work as one hearing system.
-Telecoils and wireless technology play an important role in making the necessary adjustments to sounds in your various listening environments.
+The latest digital hearing aids make use of wireless technology and telecoils, which pick up magnetic signals and process them as sound into your hearing aid.
+If you have a hearing aid in each ear, wireless technology helps them communicate with one another, so that they work as one balanced hearing system.

 How do hearing aids help you?